duke-malaria-collaboratory/bistro_pipeline/README.md

 |Sample_2|1|10|Yes|Person_1|10.91|Passed all filters|10|

 The columns contain:
-- `sample_evidence`: mosquito sample ("evidence")
+- `sample_evidence`: bloodmeal sample ("evidence")
-- `min_noc`: minimum NOC of the mosquito sample
+- `min_noc`: minimum NOC of the bloodmeal sample
-- `m_locus_count`: number of loci STR-typed in the mosquito
+- `m_locus_count`: number of loci STR-typed in the bloodmeal
-- `match`: whether the mosquito STR profile matched to a human in the database
+- `match`: whether the bloodmeal STR profile matched to a human in the database
-- `sample_reference`: human match for the mosquito
+- `sample_reference`: human match for the bloodmeal
-- `log10LR`: log10LR of the mosquito-human match
+- `log10LR`: log10LR of the bloodmeal-human match
-- `note`: why the mosquito does or doesn't have a match
+- `note`: why the bloodmeal does or doesn't have a match
 - `thresh_low`: log10LR threshold at which the match was made

-The other main output file is a csv file containing the log10LR for each mosquito-human pair that can be used to investigate why matches were or were not called for a specific mosquito.
+The other main output file is a csv file containing the log10LR for each bloodmeal-human pair that can be used to investigate why matches were or were not called for a specific bloodmeal.
 By default, this output is stored in `output/log10LRs.csv`.
-The numerator of the log10LR is the likelihood that the person was bitten by the mosquito and the denominator is the likelihood that someone else was bitten by the mosquito.
+The numerator of the log10LR is the likelihood that the person was bitten by the bloodmeal and the denominator is the likelihood that someone else was bitten by the bloodmeal.

-Intermediate data files generated by the pipeline include formatted input files, a file with human population allele frequencies (if calculated from the human STR profiles), rds files with the data shaped in the format required for `euroformix`, and log10LR and match files for each individual mosquito.
+Intermediate data files generated by the pipeline include formatted input files, a file with human population allele frequencies (if calculated from the human STR profiles), rds files with the data shaped in the format required for `euroformix`, and log10LR and match files for each individual bloodmeal.

 ## Learn more about snakemake